RobHolme/PowerTools/ReadMe.md

  - __Export-Credential__: Export username and password to file as a secure string.
 Supports Windows Powershell only, deprecated in favour of the cross platform Microsoft.PowerShell.SecretManagement Module.
  - __Import-Credential__: Import username and password from file exported by Export-Credential.
 Supports Windows Powershell only, deprecated in favour of the cross platform Microsoft.PowerShell.SecretManagement Module.
  - __Get-FolderSize__: Graphically display the the size of each subfolder within a specified directory.
  - __Get-SMBShareCapacity__: Display the current capacity used by a SMB share.
+ - __Get-SQLInstance__: Query the MS-SQL Browser to retrieve SQL Instance details"
  - __Get-TLSCertificate__: Display the TLS certificate associated with a TCP interface.
  - __Start-TCPListener__: Start a TCP listener on a nominated port.
 Used for connectivity testing.
  - __Test-SQLDatabase__: Test a connection to a MS-SQL Server database.